Dunedin, New Zealand5>

 With experience in front-end, technical product support and full-stack development, as well as professional consulting I have expertise in a wide range of technologies and situations.

-I am currently working as an experienced Technical Support Engineer in New Zealand's South Island, assisting customers across the world and building tools to help my Customer Care colleagues.
+I am currently working remotely as an experienced Support Engineer in New Zealand's South Island, assisting customers across the world and building tools to educate customers.

 I am an Australian citizen with spousal working rights within the European Union.